gbif/hp-asean/ahp/bn.md

 ---
 layout: heroImage
-lang-ref: dashfacts
+lang-ref: aseanheritageparks
-title: Dash Facts
+title: Brunei Darussalam AHPs
 background: assets/images/Aung Kyaw Moe_Chin Women.jpg
 imageLicense: |
   *Photo by Aung Kyaw Moe Chin, Zooming In on Biodiversity
-description: Total Species Count of Selected Taxonomic Groups in the ASEAN Region
+description: ASEAN Heritage Parks are defined as “protected areas of high conservation importance, preserving in total a complete spectrum of representative ecosystems of the ASEAN region.”
+These areas are established to generate greater awareness, pride, appreciation, enjoyment and conservation of ASEAN’s rich natural heritage, through a regional network of representative protected areas, and to generate greater collaboration among AMS in preserving their shared natural heritage.
 height: 70vh
 ---